rebelsky/sams-assorted-musings-reflections/swaths.md

 ---

+This essay feels incomplete.
+I hope to revisit it sometime.
+But, in the spirit of getting an essay out each day (or at least each day on average), I'm leaving this one as is.

+---

 [1] I used to love George R.R.
 Martin's *Wildcards* series, and I bought the first Game of Thrones book back when it game out [2], but I have no taste for the TV show.